 Little Italy.
 Chicago.
 Scottsdale.
 What do all these places have in common?
 Great Italian food.
 While Arizona has a reputation for dishing out great Mexican and Southwestern dishes, it’s oft left out of discussions about great Italian food.
-But there is plenty of excellent Italian cuisine to be had in the Grand Canyon State.
-Here are some of the best local places to chow down Italian style.
+But there is plenty of excellent Italian cuisine in the Grand Canyon State.
+Here are some of the 9 local places to chow down Italian style.

 Two words: Lobster ravioli.
 Arrivederci’s most famous menu item is served in a cream sauce with generous portions of lobster tail.
-This is just one of the many tantalizing menu items found at Arrivederci.
+This is just one of the many compelling menu items found at Arrivederci.
 Chef Franco hails from the Amalfi coast and specializes in “Nouvelle Italian” which is a fresh and healthy spin on traditional Italian cuisine.
-Arrivederci is also budget friendly and has some of the best daily happy hour specials.
+Arrivederci is also budget-friendly and has some of the best daily happy hour specials.

 North Italia is a modern, trendy take on a traditional Italian restaurant.
 So it should come as no surprise that this is a Fox Restaurant Concept.
-Indeed, this has many of the attributes of a Fox restaurant like trendy appetizers and unique spins on classic dishes.
+Indeed, this has many of the attributes of a Fox restaurant like trendy appetizers and spins on classic dishes.
 Their zucca chips are a thinly sliced, deep fried zucchini bits and a bestseller.
 Their prosciutto pizza blends classic pizza with fig and goat cheese.
 Of course, it wouldn’t be a Fox restaurant without happy hour deals.
-Their “Bottle and Board” deal gives customers a chef’s board of charcuterie with a bottle of wine for just $20.

 Though Mora just had their grand opening they are already making waves in the local community.
 That’s because Mora is the brainchild of star chef, cookbook author, and “Chopped” judge Scott Conant.
 Though brandishing a star chef brings lofty expectations, Mora lives up to the challenge.
 Their menu is simple but brings forth a mix of handmade pastas, shareable plates, and a commitment to bread.
 Mora’s location is also hard to beat.
 It’s located along downtown Phoenix’s bustling 7th street restaurant scene.